apache/ratis/ratis-docs/src/site/markdown/configuraions.md

 slowness.timeout is use in two places:

-* Leader would consider a follower 'slow' if slowness.timeout elapsed without hearing any responses from this follower.
+* Leader would consider a follower 'slow' if `slowness.timeout` elapsed without hearing any responses from this follower.
-* If server monitors a JVM Pause longer than slowness.timeout, it would shut down self.
+* If server monitors a JVM Pause longer than `slowness.timeout`, it would shut down itself.

 #### RetryCache